artsy/artsy.github.io/source/_posts/2014-10-23-how-we-customized-google-site-search-at-artsy.markdown

 ### Google Site Search JSON API

 The most important next step is to use the [JSON API](https://developers.google.com/custom-search/json-api/v1/overview) instead of letting Google render the results for you.
-GSS looks like Google Search (with some themeing options).
+GSS looks like Google Search (with some theming options).
 Google-style UI in your site is both conceptually and visually jarring to your users.
 Your designer may eventually want to move some things around so you might as well just start by rendering the results yourself.

 In addition to these visual issues, GSS displays your page title, description and image intended for search engine result pages.
-This information should be changed to be more apropriate to people who are already on your site.
+This information should be changed to be more appropriate to people who are already on your site.
 See below where we compare a customized Google Site Search page with our own rendered version.
-We make the results more apropriate to Artsy by changing the order of results, cleaning up page titles and using visual layout.
+We make the results more appropriate to Artsy by changing the order of results, cleaning up page titles and using visual layout.

 {% img screenshot /images/2014-10-23-how-we-customized-google-site-search-at-artsy/google-site-search.jpg [Customized Google Site Search at Artsy] %}